HewlettPackard/oneview-puppet/RESOURCES.md

 * `present` - Adds or updates a power delivery device resource based upon the specified attributes.
 * `absent` - Deletes the set of power-devices according to the specified parameters.
 * `found` - Searches for `oneview_power_device` resources on the appliance (with or without specific filters) and prints the name and uri of matches to the standard output.
-* `discover` - Add an HPE iPDU and bring all components under management by discovery of its management module.
+* `discover` - Adds an HPE iPDU and bring all components under management by discovery of its management module.
 * `set_refresh_state` - Refreshes a given intelligent power delivery device.
 * `set_power_state` - Sets the power state of the specified power delivery device.
 The device must be an HPE Intelligent Outlet.
 * `set_uid_state` - Sets the unit identification (UID) light state of the specified power delivery device.
 The device must be an HPE iPDU component with a locator light (HPE Intelligent Load Segment, HPE AC Module, HPE Intelligent Outlet Bar, or HPE Intelligent Outlet).